Journal

 For guests who want adrenaline, there is a flat rock ledge on Koločep’s western point that sits roughly four metres above deep, clear water.
 Local teenagers have been jumping off it for decades.
 The depth below is well over six metres, and the approach is clear of underwater obstacles — we have checked it ourselves more times than we can count.

-We bring the boat alongside, and those who want to jump climb up via a natural step in the rock.
+On private trips we bring the boat alongside, and those who want to jump climb up via a natural step in the rock.
 Four metres does not sound like much until you are standing on the edge looking down.
 It is high enough to feel thrilling but safe enough that we are comfortable offering it to any confident swimmer.

 Not every guest takes the jump, and that is fine.
 The ledge also offers one of the best panoramic views of the Elaphiti channel, so it works as a photo stop regardless.